This post may contain affiliate links. Please read our disclosure policy.

 Absolutely!
 This pineapple upside down cake freezes really well but I like to serve it warm, so I typically don’t freeze mine.

-Just slow thaw it in the fridge overnight.
+- Just slow-thaw it in the fridge overnight.
 You can even pop it into a warm oven to heat it up a bit.

-Like I said, I think this pineapple upside down cake is best fresh out of the oven, but it’ll stay good for a couple of days.
+Like I said, I think this cake is best fresh out of the oven, but it’ll stay good for a couple of days.
 Just make sure to protect it from the air so it doesn’t dry out.
 It should go into the fridge since it has fruit on it and it’s traditionally served cold anyway.

 Tools to Make